Azad99-9/Aadhya_Hackathon_2k24/README.md

 ---

-Hackers please feel free to adjust the details, objectives, features, and evaluation criteria according to your specific requirements and preferences.
+Hackers please feel free to adjust the details, features according to your specific ideas and preferences.
 This comprehensive problem statement provides participants with a clear understanding of the problem, objectives, expectations, and evaluation criteria for their submissions.

 ---